Marius321/Email-Marketing-Campaign-Dashboard/README.md

 Dashboard - Behind the Scenes:
 ![Dashboard Page 2](https://github.com/Marius321/Email-Marketing-Campaign-Dashboard/assets/117634180/9b9e5231-4ad2-4d5d-b853-f8c838bedc15)

-The dashboard was inspired by Chimdi Nwosu viz #RWFD NYC Community Service Requests which can be found [here](https://public.tableau.com/app/profile/chimdi.nwosu/viz/RWFD-NYCCommunityServiceRequests/Overview).
-Below I outlined the steps taken to create this dashboard.

 ## STEP 1.
 Setting up the IDE
 First I have installed Anaconda Navigator onto my local machine and setted up a Spyder IDE with Python 3.9 in order to start generating the scripts.